ojitha/ojitha.github.io/_posts/2020-11-05-github-api.md

 This is API references within the API, which is a nice part of Hypermedia based APIs.

 > A Hypermedia Type is a media type that contains native hyperlinking elements that can be used to control application flow.
-Hypermidea types are SVG, HTML, Atom and so on.
+Hypermedia types are SVG, HTML, Atom and so on.

 To extract current user URL: